JustAlternate/My-EKS/README.md

 firefox https://localhost:8443
 ```

-### Install the Observability stack (prometheus, grafana, loki)
+### Access Grafana

 ```
-./services/observability-stack/deploy-and-access.sh
+kubectl port-forward -n monitoring svc/kube-prometheus-stack-grafana 3000:80
 ```

 ```
 firefox http://localhost:3000
 ```

-Connect to grafana using the password specified in `./services/observability-stack/prometheus-stack-values.yaml` which is : `admin`
+Connect to grafana using the password specified in `./iac/observability-stack-config/prometheus-stack-values.yaml` which is : `admin`

-Btw I also use OIDC to allow grafana to connect to CloudWatch, and to install the amazon ebs csi driver in terraform

 ### ECR